Consumer medicine information

 Severe allergic reactions.

 Rare cases of angioedema involving the tongue, glottis or larynx have been reported in patients after taking the first or subsequent doses of sedative-hypnotics.
-Some patients have had additional symptoms such as dyspnoea, throat closing, or nausea and vomiting, that suggest anaphylaxis.
+Some patients have had additional symptoms such as dyspnea, throat closing, or nausea and vomiting, that suggest anaphylaxis.
 Some patients have required medical therapy in the emergency department.
 If angioedema involves the tongue, glottis or larynx, airway obstruction may occur and be fatal.

 Withdrawal reactions.